Set up other agent workflows

 What you’ve accomplished and what’s next

-In this section, you’ve learned how to configure Arm migration workflows in different agentic AI systems including Kiro and OpenAI Codex.
+In this section, you’ve learned how to configure Arm migration workflows in other agentic AI systems beyond GitHub Copilot, including Kiro and OpenAI Codex.
 You’ve seen how the core migration logic remains consistent across platforms while each tool uses its own format for defining persistent instructions.

 You’re now equipped to use the Arm MCP Server with your preferred AI coding assistant to automate the migration of x86 applications to Arm-based cloud instances.